Adventure to the Land of the Nine Dragons

 Monday, November 9

-Awaken as the sun rises over Hoan Kiem Lake and join Kerri for a nutritious breakfast because our day is replete with the stories, sights and sounds of Hanoi.
+Awaken as the sun rises and join Kerri for a nutritious breakfast because our day is replete with the stories, sights, flavors and sounds of Hanoi and the pastoral countryside that surrounds it.

-We’ll be guided first to the Temple of Literature, founded in 1070 by an emperor who revered Confucius.
-It was designed as a place for contemplation and serenity and as we wander the courtyards and pavilions, we’ll learn about the deep cultural reverence for learning.
+Our architectural tour of Hanoi’s Old Quarter begins as we pay our respects to the Temple of Literature.
+It was founded in 1070 by an emperor who revered Confucius and designed as a place for contemplation and serenity.
+As we wander the courtyards and pavilions, we’ll learn about the deep cultural reverence for learning.

-When we’ve partaken of the indelible tastes of the Old Quarter, it’s on to the Museum of Hill Tribe Ethnology, as we soak in the history and customs ahead of our exploration to the highlands.
+upon the When we’ve partaken of the indelible sights of the Old Quarter, it’s on to the Museum of Hill Tribe Ethnology, as we soak in the history and customs ahead of our exploration to the highlands.
 We’ll see artifacts and altars, ceramics and traditional dress.

-And then there may be time for shopping or a cat nap before a stroll with Kerri around the lake and a delicious dinner.
+Then there may be time for shopping or a cat nap before we embark on a sizzling, delicious street food tour that culminates with a scoop of Vietnam’s most famous ice cream.

 Meals: Breakfast, Lunch, Dinner